İlhan Erşahin: Festivals

-Ersahin has been actively involved in promoting festivals from his earliest days in New York.
+Erşahin has been actively involved in promoting festivals from his earliest days in New York.
 He directed Istanbul's Akbank Jazz Festival and the Istanbul International Jazz Festival jam sessions for four years in a row, starting in 1996.
 There, he jammed alongside the likes of Sam Rivers, John Zorn, Dave Douglas, Roy Hargrove, Marcus Miller, Nicolas Payton and many more.
-The Nublu Jazz festival first came to be in 2009 and is now a yearly event in New York City, Sao Paulo and Istanbul.
+The Nublu Jazz festival first came to be in 2009 and is now a yearly event in New York City, São Paulo and Istanbul.
 The Sun Ra Arkestra, Robert Glasper, Junip, Erik Truffaz, Roy Ayers, Bugge Wesseltoft, Tulipa Ruiz, Mark Turner, Graham Haynes and Adam Rudolph are among the many who have attended the Festivals so far.
-Ersahin told the French newspaper Liberation, who hailed him as the King of Manhattan's downtown, "Istanbul reminds me a lot of New York and Sao Paulo.
+Erşahin told the French newspaper Liberation, who hailed him as the King of Manhattan's downtown, "Istanbul reminds me a lot of New York and São Paulo.
 Young people go out all the time and there are lots of interesting places to go."